Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/tutorial.md

 # Tutorial

 In this tutorial, we introduce the way to use samples published on Package Manager.
-If you want to have a tutorial for the template, please see the document on the [GitHub repository](https://github.com/Unity-Technologies/UnityRenderStreaming).
+For template installation tutorial, please see the document on the [GitHub repository](https://github.com/Unity-Technologies/UnityRenderStreaming).

 ## Install package